The 3 Levels of Plumber Licensing Explained

 How long does it take to become a licensed plumber?

-Becoming a licensed plumber typically takes 4 to 5 years.
-This includes completing an apprenticeship (roughly 8,000 hours of supervised on-the-job training), fulfilling classroom instruction requirements, and passing the journeyman licensing exam.
-Reaching the master plumber level requires an additional 1 to 5 years of experience beyond the journeyman stage, plus passing a more comprehensive exam.
+Becoming a licensed journeyman plumber typically takes 4 to 5 years, including an apprenticeship of roughly 4,000 to 8,000 hours of supervised training, classroom instruction, and passing the journeyman exam.
+Reaching the master plumber level requires additional years of experience beyond journeyman, usually 2 to 5 years depending on the state.
+As of September 2025, Texas reduced its master plumber experience requirement from 4 years to just 2 years.

 Can a plumber work in multiple states with one license?

 Not automatically.
 Plumbing licenses are issued at the state level, so a license from one state is not automatically valid in another.
-However, many states offer license reciprocity, which allows licensed plumbers to obtain credentials in a new state through an expedited process.
+Many states offer license reciprocity through an expedited process, but some, like Connecticut, have no reciprocity at all.
 Always confirm a plumber's license is valid in your specific state before hiring.

 How much more does a licensed plumber cost than an unlicensed one?

-Licensed plumbers typically charge $70–$200+ per hour depending on license level and location, while unlicensed individuals may charge significantly less.
-However, the savings are often illusory — unlicensed work can result in code violations, denied insurance claims, failed inspections, and costly repair bills down the road.
+Licensed plumbers in 2026 typically charge $50 to $200+ per hour depending on license level and location, with a national average around $90/hour.
+Unlicensed individuals may charge less, but the savings are often illusory.
+Unlicensed work can result in code violations, denied insurance claims, failed inspections, and costly repairs down the road.
 For most homeowners, the premium paid for licensed work is well worth the protection it provides.

 What should I do if a plumber can't provide a license number?